neondatabase/website/content/docs/introduction/about.md

 - **Autoscaling**

   Neon's autoscaling capability automatically and transparently scales up compute resources on demand, in response to your application workload, and scales down during periods of inactivity.
-This ensures that you are maximizing your compute allowances while minimizing extra usage.
+This ensures that you are minimizing compute usage.
 Neon’s serverless approach removes the need for manual scaling, allowing you to focus more on your application and less on managing infrastructure.
 To learn more, see our [Autoscaling](/docs/introduction/autoscaling-guide) guide.

 - **Scale to zero**

-  Neon's _Autosuspend_ feature automatically transitions a Neon compute instance (where Postgres runs) to an idle state, effectively scaling it to zero, after a period of inactivity to minimize compute costs.
+  Neon's _Autosuspend_ feature automatically transitions a Neon compute instance (where Postgres runs) to an idle state, effectively scaling it to zero, after a period of inactivity to minimize compute usage.

   _Why do you need a database that scales to zero?_ Combined with Neon's branching capability, scale to zero allows you to instantly spin up databases for development, experimentation, or testing without the typical costs associated with "always-running" databases with relatively little usage.
 This approach is ideal for various scenarios: